corrode/corrode.github.io/content/blog/_index.md

 };
 ```

-Intuitively, we know that this is incorrect, but the compiler can't help us.
+Intuitively, we know that this is not what we want, but the compiler can't help us.
+We did not give it enough information about user names.
 Already with this simple example, we managed to introduce illegal state.

 Now, how can we fix this?